-Asia commercial insurance rates increase 3% in Q1; inflation a concern for insurers
+Cyber rates continue steep rise; inflation a concern for insurers

-Asia experienced a 3% pricing increase in Q1 2022, down from a 4% increase in the previous quarter.
-Malaysia and Singapore saw the biggest pricing moderations in the quarter.
 Pricing increases across most regions moderated due to a slower rate of increase in financial and professional lines.
 The UK, with a composite pricing increase of 20% (down from 22% in Q4 of 2021), and the US, where prices increased 12% (down from 14%) continued to drive the global composite rate.
-The rate of increase in Pacific was 10% (down from 13%) and 6% in Continental Europe (down from 9%).
+The rate of increase in Pacific was 10% (down from 13%), in Asia 3% (down from 4%) and 6% in Continental Europe (down from 9%).
 For the second consecutive quarter, the one exception to the moderating trend was Latin America and the Caribbean where rates increased by 6% (up from 4% the previous quarter).

 Among other findings, the survey noted: